 Launch Corps members receive:

-Workshops held three times each year.
-Workshops will be held on weekends in Portland.
+• Workshops on how to start a new business.
 Workshop dates will be determined in the first term, based on best availability of Launch Corps members.

 To remain in Launch Corps, all Launch Corps members will be expected to maintain a 3.0 GPA in the Innovation Management MBA while meeting milestones for advancing their businesses.
 Our faculty, mentors and coaches will support you as you make progress.

 Elevate Capital http://elevate.vc (Portland, OR) has committed to invest up to $50,000 in seed funding in one or more Launch Corps member businesses.
 Investment term sheets will be presented by Elevate Capital to one or more Launch Corps member startups prior to or at the conclusion of the Launch Corps program.

 About Elevate Capital: Elevate Capital manages two funds currently.
 To support entrepreneurs who need a small investment ($25,000 or a $50,000) to launch, as well as to support minority-led businesses, the Portland Development Commission partnered with Elevate Capital to create the $3 million Inclusive Startup Fund to provide capital to early-stage companies in Portland founded by entrepreneurs from underrepresented groups and veterans.

 Who Should Apply

 Launch Corps is designed for ambitious self-starters who will pursue the OSU Innovation Management MBA.

 Eligible Launch Corps applicants must meet all Oregon State MBA admissions requirements.